USL Championship: Founding and first seasons (2010–2012)

-USL President Tim Holt initially hoped to launch USL Pro with 14–20 teams across four conferences.
-Two of these conferences were to be a "Caribbean" and "Western" division – the league added the Puerto Rico Soccer League's (PRSL) Puerto Rico United, River Plate Puerto Rico, and Sevilla FC Puerto Rico; and the Antigua Barracuda and Los Angeles Blues; as expansion teams to serve as "building blocks" for these divisions.
-For the inaugural 2011 season, these five clubs were grouped in a "International" division, while the nine existing USL clubs and another expansion team, F.C.
-New York, were divided into the "American" and "National" divisions.
+USL President Tim Holt initially hoped to launch USL Pro with 14-20 across four conferences.
+To that end, the league added the Dayton Dutch Lions, then a Premier Development League (PDL) team, and the Rochester Rhinos, who abandoned plans to defect from the USL to the NASL.
+The league also recruited the Puerto Rico Soccer League's (PRSL) Puerto Rico United, River Plate Puerto Rico, and Sevilla FC Puerto Rico; and the Antigua Barracuda and Los Angeles Blues to form an "International" division for the inaugural 2011 season, while the nine existing USL clubs and expansion team, F.C.
+New York were divided into the "American" and "National" divisions.

 The league's first match took place on April 2, 2011, at City Stadium in Richmond, Virginia, where the Kickers defeated Orlando City and Stanley Nyazamba scored the league's first goal.
-The season initially structured the American and National divisions as a de facto single division, with their teams only occasionally playing International opponents.
-However, financial issues plagued the three PRSL clubs, leading to their expulsion five weeks into the season.
-The International division was abolished, and the Barracuda and Blues moved to the American and National divisions, respectively.
-The remaining twelve teams completed the season, and Orlando City were crowned as the inaugural champions.
-F.C.
-New York, also weighed by financial issues, departed for the National Premier Soccer League at the end of the season.
-The American and National divisions were replaced by a single eleven-team table in the 2012 season, during which the Battery won the title.
+Financial issues plagued the three PRSL clubs, leading to their expulsion five weeks into the season and the abolishment of the International division.
+F.C New York, also beset by financial issues, departed for the National Premier Soccer League at the end of the season.
+As a result, the American and National divisions were replaced by a single eleven-team table for the 2012 season, during which the Battery won the title.